 ITTECOP Research Focuses

-How are new landscape-related constraints and new challenges in local administrations integrated in territorial projects?
-What are the consequences of technical and economical choices made in specific physical, political and societal conditions?
-How and why should stakeholders be involved in the definition of a territorial project?
+How are new landscaping constraints and land planning concerns integrated into regional projects?
+What are the consequences of technical and economic choices in a given physical, political and societal environment?Why and how should stakeholders be involved in drafting regional projects?

 Dissemination Tools for Shared Research